clstoulouse/motu/README.md

 ##### Child node: dataThreshold
 Size in Mbytes.
 A request has a size.
 The queue in which this request will be processed is defined by the request size.
 All queues are sorted by size ascending.
 A request is put in the last queue which has a size lower than the request size.
 If the request size if higher than the bigger queue dataThreshold, request is not treated and an error message is returned.
+This parameter is really useful when a Motu is used to server several kind of file size and you want to be sure that file with a specific size does no slow down request of small data size.
+In this case you can configure two queues and set a number of threads for each in order to match the number of processors.
+The JVM, even if requests for high volume are running, will be able to process smallest requests by running the thread on the other processor core.
+Sp processing high volume requests will not block the smallest requests.

 ##### Child node: lowPriorityWaiting